Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Popovers can only be shown once attached to another widget.
-We use `Popover::set_child` to choose what widget to display inside the popover window and `Popover::attach_to` to choose which widget it should attach to.
+Popovers can only be while they are **attached** to another widget.
+We use `Popover::attach_to` to specify this widget, while `Popover::set_child` chooses which widget to display inside the popover.
+Like `Window`, `Popover` always has exactly one child.

-Once attached, we can call `Popover::popup` and `Popover::popdown` to reveal or hide the window.
-While possible, this will take a few lines of code to setup.
-A simple one-line solution is to use a widget dedicated to revealing popovers: \a{PopoverButton}.
+Manually calling `popup` or `popdown` to show/hide the `Popover` can be a tedious process.
+Luckily, mousetrap offers a widget that fully automates this process for us.

 ## PopoverButton

-Like `Button`, `PopoverButton` has a single child, can be circular, and has the `activate` signals. `PopoverButton`s purpose, however, is not to trigger behavior.
-Instead, it is used to show a `Popover`
+Like `Button`, `PopoverButton` has a single child, can be circular, and has the `activate` signals. `PopoverButton`s purpose is usually to simply show or hide a `Popover`.

-We first create the popover, then connect it to the button using `PopoverButton::set_popover`:
+We first create the `Popover`, then connect it to the button using `PopoverButton::set_popover`.
+We do not use `Popover::attach_to`.

 ```cpp
 auto popover = Popover();